 Is this a real threat to coworking culture or just the next stage of coworking business development?
 How to save a priceless communal vibe when running a coworking business at scale?

 Big coworking brands like Impact Hub and Serendipity Labs put many efforts into creating a culture where members share advice and encouragement.

 You should strive to create a sense of belonging and being a part of something bigger.

 However, it's not easy to manufacture such an environment without being pushy or ham-handed.
 Some people are introverted by nature.
 You need to be careful with them as forced interaction makes them feel overwhelmed.

 Your coworking space should offer many different opportunities for connection:

 When you offer a variety of coworking events and activities, a person can choose what works best for them.

-When your community is united, members help one another to go through non-work related problems as well.
+When your community is united, members help one another to go through non-work-related problems as well.
 For instance, dealing with losses and breakups or struggling to find a new apartment and childcare.
 This is also important as family issues seriously diminish productivity.

-With more and more coworking spaces mushrooming on a daily basis, it's not easy for coworking space operators to tolerate the competitors.
+With more and more coworking spaces mushrooming on a daily basis, it's not easy for operators to tolerate the competitors.

 No matter how big is your coworking network, members come there for the community.
 As a coworking business professional, you must strategically foster a sense of fellowship and collaboration.